GenCyber Team Members

-This project will host one free (no cost to participants), five-weekday day camp in summer 2019.
-Instruction will be delivered by a team of professors with numerous backgrounds but established expertise in
+This project will host one free (no cost to participants), five-day virtual camp in summer 2021.
+Instruction will be delivered by a team of professors and instructors with varied backgrounds who have established expertise in

-cohorts.
-Upon completion of the camp, participants will have a strong understanding of cybersecurity in addition to mastering basic skills that help them be safer online.
+both individual and combined groups of participants.
+Upon completion of the camp, participants will have a strong understanding of cybersecurity in addition to mastering basic skills that can help them be safer online.

 If you have any questions, please send an email to email@example.com.

-Or, contact the grant PI:
+Or, contact the grant principal investigator: